 Are the Frisians unique for this type of origin legends?
 Let’s take a look at their siblings, the Anglo-Saxons.
 For this, of course, we must have a glance first at the Anglo-Saxon Chronicle written as early as in the ninth century.

-So, the Frisians are not unique with overseas keels (cyulis) 'ships' and immigrants founding new peoples.
-The interesting thing about these stories is that, according to some historians (IJssennagger, 2017), these legends might be the social memories of the dramatic events of the Migration Period.
+So, the Frisians are not unique with overseas keels or cyulis 'ships' and immigrants founding new peoples.
+The interesting thing about these stories is that according to some historians (IJssennagger, 2017) these legends might be the social memories of the dramatic events of the Migration Period.
 A period many people(s) were on the move and new peoples and cultures were founded or emerged.
-In the case of the Frisians -and that of the Anglo-Saxons as well- it was a maritime migration, colonization history.
+And in the case of the Frisians -and that of the Anglo-Saxons as well- it was a maritime migration, colonization history.
 To get a sense of this dark era, please listen to the long howls of Robert Plant in the Immigration Song again.
 Do you feel it now?
-Or, read out blog post It all began with piracy how important this line of maritime business was to create a new common North Sea identity during the Late Antiquity, and that subsequently spread into Britain.

 At the same time, maybe in spite of the Social Memory Theory explained above, it all merely might be part of a process of ethnogenesis as we so often see: authorities and/or people deliberate creating myths of origins and royal dynasties and so forth, to bind a society and legitimate its existence against the hostile 'outside' world.